larseggert/draft-ietf-modpod-group-processes/draft-ietf-modpod-group-processes.md

 private chat channels, direct messages, or conversations or other interactions outside of meetings.
 In such cases, the Ombudsteam should be approached.

-## IETF Working Groups {#wg-mod}

-Primary responsibility of moderation of working group participation channels resides with working group management.
-Working group participants should report problems to both chairs and to the moderation team.
-In cases where working group management does not appear to act on complaints, the moderation team may act.
-Their first action will be to attempt to contact the chairs.
-They may act further if there is no timely response, informing both chairs and the responsible area director of any actions taken.

-Both working group management and moderators shall act in a manner consistent with guidelines approved by the IESG.
-In cases of disagreement between the chairs and moderation team over a moderation decision, the matter should be taken up with the responsible area director for resolution.

 # Operations and Procedures of the Moderator Team and Transparency